Universal Fighting System

 The Universal Fighting System (UFS), released in 2006 and rebranded as UniVersus in 2021, is a collectible card game published by UVS Games.
 Games of UFS represent a fight between two characters in hand-to-hand combat.
 Characters are drawn from original properties as well as a dozens of licensed ones, such as Attack on Titan, Solo Leveling, My Hero Academia, Mortal Kombat, Mega Man, Street Fighter, The King of Fighters XIII and Darkstalkers.

-All of the game's sets & decks, from across almost two decades, are fully cross-compatible – cards from multiple licenses can be included in the same deck, and characters from different universes may face each other in a match.
-The game offers players a one-of-a-kind opportunity to live out all those dream battles they've wondered about over the years.
+The game's sets and decks, released over a period of nearly twenty years, maintain full cross-compatibility.
+This allows players to combine cards from various licensed properties within a single deck and facilitates matches between characters from different fictional universes.

 In 2021, Jasco Games, the longtime publisher of UFS/Universus, was acquired by POW!
 Interactive Holdings, after a $20 million funding round.
 In 2023, the company was rebranded as UVS Games, and the current card back image and orange color scheme was chosen.